hertzmann/hertzmann.github.io/_posts/2022-3-10-photographic-tone.md

 <br>

-_Thanks to Peter Hertzmann and Michaël Gharbi for comments on this post._
+_Thanks to Peter Hertzmann, Andrew Adams, and Michaël Gharbi for comments on this post._